What is Reflective Practice (RP) at IUP?

 This initiative is the result of two State System of Higher Education Institutional Incentive Grants submitted by faculty members who were alumni of the SSHE Summer Academy for the Advancement of College Teaching.
 In addition, the IUP provost and the academic deans gave considerable financial and moral support toward implementation of this project.
 The SSHE Summer Academy asks participants to encourage faculty members in their own universities to reassess their pedagogical styles and expose their faculty to many of the active learning strategies taught at the Summer Academy.
 To accomplish this, the initial goal of the Reflective Practice Project was to provide a supportive framework for formative teaching assessment by faculty members which would be constructive and nonthreatening.

 How has the Reflective Practice (RP) group evolved?

-Over the last five years, a number of changes have been made based on feedback from the participants.
-The biggest change has been in the use of the small group “teaching circles.”
+A number of changes have been made based on feedback from the participants.
+In the early years, the biggest change has been in the use of the small group “teaching circles.”
 In 1993-94, individual membership in small groups was assigned by the RP coordinators and included a faculty mentor.
 These groups were also constructed so that members were from different colleges or departments.
 In the second year, 1994-95, the mentor component was dropped but the RP coordinators still assigned each participant to a group to ensure diversity.
 In the third year, 1995-96, the peer groups formed informally around a single theme or topic that the group planned to explore.
 In the fourth year, 1996-97, the peer groups were again informally formed around a single theme or topic.
-However, each group is now expected to provide a written report at the end of each semester of their group activities and accomplishments.
-These reports will then be disseminated to all participants.
-Finally, we began organizing and nurturing departmental teaching circles.
+Each group is expected to provide a written report at the end of each year of their group activities and accomplishments.
+Currently, RP provides support to both departmental and cross-disciplinary teaching circles.

 What impact has the RP Project had on the culture of teaching at IUP?